What You Need to Know

-Almost 5 million people call Alabama home.1 Nearly half of the population gets health insurance coverage from their employers, and 36% get their coverage through Medicare or Medicaid.
-Approximately half a million lack health insurance coverage.2
+A little over 5 million people call Alabama home.1 Nearly half of the population gets health insurance coverage from their employers, and 33% get their coverage through Medicare or Medicaid.
+About 440,000 lack health insurance coverage.2

 If you’re one of the thousands without health insurance, you’re at major risk of sky-high medical bills and debt.